 - a FrameNet frame element dictionary, used to create a frame element taxonomy,identifying hypernymic links between frame elements and the number of frames in which these frame elements appear (see Electronic Dictionaries and an online version that allows exploration of this taxonomy),

-- a dictionary of all English prepositions (courtesy of Oxford University Press), further developed and analyzed in The Preposition Project, with an online version and broken down into preposition classes with digraphs showing derivational relationships and with preposition corpora containing 80,000 sentences, including tokenized, lemmatized, and dependency parsed versions in CoNLL-X format (see Electronic Dictionaries).
-A corpus pattern analysis of preposition behavior, with a pattern dictionary of English prepositions, has been initiated (with an online version), following principles developed by Patrick Hanks (with current data available for download in MySQL files), and
+- a dictionary of all English prepositions (courtesy of Oxford University Press), further developed and analyzed in The Preposition Project, with an online version and broken down into preposition classes with digraphs showing derivational relationships and with preposition corpora containing 80,000 sentences, including tokenized, lemmatized, and dependency parsed versions in CoNLL-X format (see The Preposition Project Corpora).
+A corpus pattern analysis of preposition behavior, with a Pattern Dictionary of English Prepositions (PDEP), has been initiated (with an online version), following principles developed by Patrick Hanks (with current data available for download in MySQL files), and

 - the Oxford Dictionary of English (1st and 2nd editions).